-My name is Panos and I am a Chartered Counselling Psychologist.
-I offer short- or long- term psychological therapy to adults.
-My aim is to provide a confidential space where you can share your experiences without fear or shame.
-Together we will examine the origins of your difficulties, what keeps them going, and how you want to address them.
-I will listen to you carefully, help you clarify your situation and together we will think about possible ways forward.
+My name is Panos, and I am a Chartered Counselling Psychologist.
+I offer open-ended, long- term psychoanalytic and integrative psychological therapy (evidence-based) to adults.
+My aim is to provide a confidential space where you can share and process your experiences without fear or shame.
+I will listen to you very carefully and together we will examine the origins of your difficulties, what keeps them going, and how you want to address them.

 49 Queen Victoria St, London EC4N 4SA